akkkshat07/student-management-system/README.md

 ## 📱 Usage

-1. **Admin Login**: Access the admin dashboard to manage students and users
+1. **Admin Login**: Access the admin dashboard to manage students and users (use default credentials)
-2. **Student Login**: Students can view and update their personal information
+2. **Student Registration**: New students can sign up and create their accounts
-3. **Registration**: New users can sign up (role assignment may require admin approval)
+3. **Student Login**: Students can login and view/update their personal information

 ## 🌐 Deployment